kalliope-project/kalliope/docs/settings/settings.md

 This part of the documentation explains the main configuration of Kalliope placed in the `settings.yml` file.

-Kalliope will look for the settings file in the order bellow:
+Kalliope will look for the settings file in the order below:

-- From you current folder, E.g `/home/pi/my_kalliope/settings.yml`
+- From your current folder, E.g `/home/pi/my_kalliope/settings.yml`
 - From `/etc/kalliope/settings.yml`
 - From the default `settings.yml` located in the root of the project tree.